ekourtakis/rush/README.md

 **A lightning-fast toy package manager.**

 rush is a proof-of-concept package manager written in Rust.
-It can manage static binaries, handle dependencies via a registry, and manage package state.
+It demonstrates how to manage static binaries, handle dependencies via a registry, and manage state—all without the overhead of interpreted languages.

 ## Prerequisites

-The only prerequisit is Rust. **[Get Rust here](https://rustup.rs/)**.
+The only prerequisite is Rust. **[Get Rust here](https://rustup.rs/)**.

 I work only on x86 Linux, and cannot confirm rush works on any other platform.

-## How to Build & Run
+## Installation

+You can compile and install the `rush` binary directly into your local user path using Cargo.

 1. **Clone the repository:**